Park Road South, Grove Hill, Middlesbrough TS4

 The church is oriented west so directions given here are liturgical.

-The church, designed in Early Christian style, consists of a tall, four-bay nave, north and south aisles, northwest campanile, a shorter southwest tower, south transeptal chapel, and an semi-circular apsidal sanctuary.
-It is built of brown brick laid in English garden wall bond (in this case three courses of stretchers to one of headers) with red brick dressings.
+The church, designed in Italian Romanesque style, consists of a tall, four-bay nave, north and south aisles, northwest campanile, a shorter southwest tower, south transeptal chapel, and an semicircular apsidal sanctuary.
+It is built of brown brick laid in English garden wall bond (three courses of stretchers to one of headers) with red brick dressings.
 It is roofed with modern grey imitation slates (replacing red tiles).
-The fenestration consists of a traceried oculus in the west façade, graded triple round-arched clerestory windows, single round-arches lights in the sanctuary and pairs of square-headed windows in the aisles.
-The campanile has two stages and has pairs of large open belfry lights in its top stage.
-Between the two towers is a five-bay columned portico.
-Over the doorway into the campanile is a mosaic tympanum bearing the arms of Pius XI (Pontiff when the church was built)
+The fenestration consists of a traceried oculus in the west façade, graded triple round-arched clerestory windows, single round-arched lights in the sanctuary and pairs of square-headed windows in the aisles.
+The campanile is of two stages and has pairs of large open belfry lights in its top stage.
+Between the two towers is a five-bay columned portico over which stands a large statue of St Joseph.
+Over the doorway into the campanile is a mosaic tympanum bearing the arms of Pius XI (Pontiff when the church was built).

 Original Date: 1933